WrestleMania 33: World championship matches

 At the Royal Rumble, SmackDown's Randy Orton won his second Royal Rumble match, earning himself a world championship match at WrestleMania 33 for his brand's WWE Championship.
 At Elimination Chamber, Bray Wyatt won the Elimination Chamber match to become the new WWE Champion.
 As a devoted Wyatt Family member, Orton relinquished his championship opportunity.
 SmackDown General Manager Daniel Bryan then scheduled a battle royal to determine Wyatt's WrestleMania challenger; it ended in a draw when both AJ Styles and Luke Harper hit the ground simultaneously.
-Styles then defeated Harper the following week to earn the title match, but at the conclusion of the episode, Orton restated his intentions to challenge Wyatt for the WWE Championship by appearing at the Wyatt Family compound, where Wyatt Family's matriarch Sister Abigail was buried, and setting the compound ablaze.
+Styles then defeated Harper the following week to earn the title match, but at the conclusion of the episode, Orton restated his intentions to challenge Wyatt for the WWE Championship by appearing at the Wyatt Family compound, where Wyatt Family's matriarch Sister Abigail was buried, and setting the compound ablaze, turning face in the process.
 A number one contender's match between Orton and Styles was scheduled in which Orton won.

 At WrestleMania XX in 2004, Goldberg defeated Brock Lesnar in their first match against each other.
 Both left the company after the event, but Lesnar returned in 2012.
 After twelve years, Goldberg returned in 2016 and immediately began a feud with Lesnar.
 He defeated Lesnar at Survivor Series in one minute and twenty-six seconds, and also quickly eliminated him from the Royal Rumble match.
 The next night on Raw, Lesnar and Paul Heyman appeared and challenged Goldberg to one final match at WrestleMania 33.
 Goldberg accepted Lesnar's challenge and also challenged Kevin Owens for the Universal Championship at Fastlane, which he won, turning their match into a title match for the Universal title.
 The following night on Raw, new Universal Champion Goldberg came out but was interrupted by Brock Lesnar and Paul Heyman.
 Lesnar attempted to shake Goldberg's hand to congratulate him, but Goldberg refused.
 Heyman then said that Goldberg would be "Brock's bitch" at WrestleMania and Lesnar attacked Goldberg with an F-5.
 The following week, Lesnar and Heyman gloated about Lesnar's attack on Goldberg.
 On the final Raw before WrestleMania, Goldberg and Lesnar had one last confrontation where Goldberg speared Lesnar.